 You've heard of queen bees and the Queens of England, but what about a queen wasp or a queen hornet?
-These insects have queens as well, and a wasp "queen bee" is just as important to wasp nests as queens are to beehives.
-They are equally well guarded and elusive however, and you are not likely to identify one by its physical characteristics.
+These insects have queens as well, and a queen wasp is just as important to wasp colonies as queen bees are to beehives.
+They are equally well guarded and elusive, however, and you are not likely to identify one by its physical characteristics.

 Wasp Queen Size

 No matter how much you read about the physical characteristics of a queen wasp or hornet, you are not likely to be able to pick one out of a line-up.
 If you look at queen wasp pictures, you'll find that the queen is sometimes a little longer than worker wasps, perhaps a quarter inch.
-And in some varieties of wasps, queens have a pointed lower abdomen and narrow waist that the non-royal members of the colony do not have.
+And in some species, such as the paper wasp, the queen is about the same size as the worker wasps.
+In some wasp species, queens have a pointed lower abdomen and narrow waist that the non-royal members of the colony do not have.

 However, these wasp-queen/workers differences are not universal, applying only to some species and some queens.
 That means that identifying a wasp by the wasp queen size is not something you are likely to be able to accomplish.
 Paper wasp queen identification is not possible by size, since all paper wasps look alike from birth.

 Identification of Queen Wasps